Start a conversation

 Obviously, if you have your family in tow, then hostels are not best idea.
 Fortunately, Mancora is relatively safe with plenty of accommodation and restaurant options suitable for all types of families.
 There are plenty of activities that are kid friendly, like open water diving, surf lessons, whale watching or swimming with turtles.

 Finally, step into Mancoras´ lap of luxury, ranging from luxury eco lodges to stunning beach villas.
-These are some of the best hotels in town: Las Arennas, Kichic, and DCO suites, lounge and spa.
+These are some of the best hotels in town: Las Arennas, Kichic, and DCO suites.
 These luxurious resorts are all inclusive with some of the most deluxe amenities around.
 Find yoga studios, excellent restaurants and most importantly easy access to the beach.

 Mancora guarantees peace and tranquility surrounded by beautiful weather all year round.